keithj2780/svelte-CRUD-Table/README.md

 - date must be format YYYY-MM-DD
 - colour must be format of #rrggbb

-The data types date, color and email are edited using <input type="xxx">. text & html use <textarea>
+The data types date, color and email are edited using &lt;input type="xxx">. text & html use <textarea>

 ## Known bugs